third-light/Mobile-App-Prototype/error-codes.md

 ## ACTION Error Codes

 There are a handful of error codes that can crop up in normal usage.
 Some are easy to reproduce, like login failures, whereas others are more subtle, for example race conditions during folder hierarchy browsing.
 Notes are included below.

+The methods detailed below can return action errors other than the ones highlighted, but these should never crop up during production use of the app.
+You should handle these other errors in the same way you handle HTTP transport errors.

 ## Core.GetEnvironment